 Days of supplies: 6 plus 1 day for side trip to Half Dome

 I bought my first lot of supplies in Mammoth Lakes and took it with me to the start.
 This worked out pretty great as there is an excellent supermarket there (Vons, 481 Old Mammoth Road).
-I redistributed everything in my hotel room into Ziploc bags, using measuring spoons from the kitchen (thanks guys).
-I was also able to buy my fuel at an outdoors shop there.
+I redistributed everything in my hotel room into Ziploc bags, using measuring spoons from the kitchen (thanks guys!).
+Removing shop bought packaging saves a surprising amount of space and weight.
+I also bought my fuel at an outdoors shop there.

-You may want to plan an additional resupply at Tuolumne (around day 3), to reduce your pack weight.
+- You may want to plan an additional resupply at Tuolumne (around day 3), to save weight.
 You can send a resupply bucket to the Post Office:

 c/o General Delivery